Romeo509/Nestjs-portfolio/README.md

 ## Objectives

-### 1. User Authentication API
+### 1. Email Verification API with OTP
-- Implement JWT-based authentication using NestJS Passport.
+- A simple email verification system using a one-time password (OTP).
-- Support login, registration, password reset, and role-based access control (RBAC).
+- The backend is built with NestJS and handles email OTP generation and verification.

 ### 2. Task Management API
 - Enable users to create, update, delete, and track tasks.